chromium/chromium/docs/testing/testing_in_chromium.md

 ## How to deal with flaky tests

-Go to [Flake Portal] to find reports about flaky tests in your projects.
+Go to [LUCI Analysis] to find reports about flaky tests in your projects.

 * [Addressing Flaky GTests](./gtest_flake_tips.md)
 * [Addressing Flaky Web Tests](./web_tests_addressing_flake.md)